 2. Unpublished malaria mutants in RMgmDB

 Recently we have included in RMgmDB a number of unpublished malaria mutants (gene knock-outs, gene-taggings etc).
 This includes mutants that have been generated in the laboratories of Dr. Taco Kooij and Dr. Inga Siden-Kiamos.

 Researchers are encouraged to submit information to RMgmDB on mutants that are unpublished and for which no (immediate) plans exist to publish their generation/analysis.
 For example data on Plasmodium mutants that were generated but did not exhibit a clear phenotype as well as information on unsuccessful attempts to disrupt a parasite gene.
-This information (while sometimes difficult to publish) is of significant value and flagyl pharmacy can also prevent an unnecessary duplication of effort (and consequently an unnecessary use of laboratory animals).
+This information (while sometimes difficult to publish) is of significant value and viagra compare prices can also prevent an unnecessary duplication of effort (and consequently an unnecessary use of laboratory animals).
 The existence of null-mutants without a distinct phenotype might provide information about the functional redundancy of the target gene.
 Similarly, the lack of an observable phenotype might be the result of assays that are currently inadequate or, as yet, too insensitive to reveal a phenotypic effect of the genetic modification.
 Further (collaborative) analysis of such mutants in improved phenotype assays might reveal novel aspects of gene function.
 We provide a simple (excel) template for submitting to RMgmDB the information on unpublished mutants and negative trials to disrupt or mutate genes.